AnyChart/docs.anychart.com/Common_Settings/Legend/Standalone_Legend.md

 ### Item = Series / Point

-In the following sample, the {api:anychart.standalones.Legend#itemsSource}itemsSource(){api} method is used to bind the standalone legend to two charts: Pie and Line.
-Legend items represent points of the Pie chart and the only series of the Line chart.
+In this sample, each legend item represents a point of the Pie chart, and the last item represents the only series of the Line chart:

+{sample}CS\_Legend\_Standalone\_01{sample}

 The legend is interactive by default.
+The {api:anychart.standalones.Legend#itemsSource}itemsSource(){api} method is used to bind it to the charts:

 ```
 // create a standalone legend